 - 3 T GE Discovery MR750 MRI scanner

 Part of the lab’s approach is to innovate from standard methods to ask research questions differently.
-In some cases this is software development, such as in signal processing (Madan & Spetch, 2012, F1000Research; Ksander, Kark, & Madan, F1000Research) or surface morphology (Madan & Kensinger, 2016, NeuroImage).
+In some cases this is software development, such as in signal processing (Madan & Spetch, 2012, F1000Research; Ksander, Kark, & Madan, 2018, F1000Research) or surface morphology (Madan & Kensinger, 2016, NeuroImage; Madan, 2019, Brain Informatics).
 In other instances, this may involve using existing technology in new ways, such as a standard webcam to measure heart rate (Madan, Harrison, & Mathewson, 2018, Psychophysiology) or picture cards from a board game as novel memory stimuli (in preparation).
-Sometimes this innovation instead takes the form of adopting specialised equipment in new ways, such as a LCD keypad as novel experimental hardware (Madan, 2018, Journal of Open Source Software) or a computer glove to study motor learning (Madan & Singhal, under review).
+Sometimes this innovation instead takes the form of adopting specialised equipment in new ways, such as a LCD keypad as novel experimental hardware (Madan, 2018, Journal of Open Source Software) or a computer glove to study motor learning (Madan & Singhal, 2021, Frontiers in Psychology).